 Vapor Group is a micro-cap company that has reported a net loss for the past three years.
 It would not warrant significant attention except that it represents a nascent industry that is facing some considerable obstacles to growth.

-For one, big tobacco has entered the space.
-In particular, Reynolds (RAI) and Lorillard (LO) .
+For one, big tobacco has entered the space -- in particular, Reynolds (RAI) and Lorillard (LO) .
 These companies have deep pockets and can sustain losses as they build their businesses.
 It will be very difficult for the all of the smaller early e-cigarette players (not just Vapor Group) to go up against these powerhouses.
 Reynolds is particularly impressive with its product and commitment to the market.
-That presence is a negative headwind that bears mentioning to investors.In its press release, Vapor Group addressed this point.
+That presence is a negative headwind that bears mentioning to investors.

 Yes, there are bigger players in the e-cigarette space than we are -- players with considerable mass distribution muscle such as the traditional cigarette companies.
 But remember that the e-cigarette industry is still in its infancy, and typically market and technological leadership changes frequently and rapidly at this stage of a newborn sector's life. . . .
 We don't think we are going away soon. . . . .